-We love helping our patients feel great about their eyes, and are pleased to offer cosmetic eyelid surgery, blepharoplasty.
+We love helping our patients feel great about their eyes, and are happy to offer functional reconstruction and cosmetic eyelid surgery, Blepharoplasty.

-Blepharoplasty is also sometimes referred to as an eyelid lift.
-This surgical procedure is performed to ease the signs of aging that affect the eyelids.
+Blepharoplasty (eyelid lift) is a surgical procedure that eases the signs of aging that affect the eyelids.
 An upper blepharoplasty removes sagging skin from the upper eyelid, whereas a lower blepharoplasty targets fat pads and skin on the lower lid.
 Patients may have one or the other procedures, or both, depending on their concerns and desired outcome.

-Men and women who are in good general health and have realistic expectations of what can be achieved with blepharoplasty are good candidates for this procedure.
-A thorough consultation and examination is performed to confirm if blepharoplasty is the appropriate method of care.
+Men and women who are in good general health and have realistic expectations of what can be achieved are good candidates for this procedure.
+A thorough consultation and examination can confirm if blepharoplasty is the appropriate method of care.

-Ultimately, what blepharoplasty treats is the signs of aging around the eyes.
-Performed on the upper eyelids, blepharoplasty can tighten up skin that has become loose and saggy.
+Ultimately, a blepharoplasty treats the signs of aging around the eyes including droopy lids.
+Performed on the upper eyelids, eyelid surgery can tighten up skin that has become loose and saggy.
 In some cases, this skin can droop into the field of vision.
 A lower blepharoplasty on its own, or combined with upper eyelid surgery, minimizes puffiness, dark circles, and wrinkles on the lower eyelid.
 Patients who undergo an eyelid lift for any of these reasons tend to look years younger and noticeably refreshed compared to their appearance prior to surgery.

-In addition to the local anesthetic that numbs your eyelid, either oral or IV sedation is usually incorporated into the blepharoplasty procedure to help patients relax.
+A local anesthetic will be used to numb your eyelid, and either oral or IV sedation can help during the blepharoplasty procedure to help patients relax.

 Both upper and lower blepharoplasty surgeries are straightforward and precise.

-- Markings are made on the eyelid to indicate the area in which excess tissue will be excised.
+- Markings on the eyelid indicate the areas of excess tissue

 - Tissue is removed through small, hidden incisions.

-- In some cases, fat is redistributed during lower blepharoplasty to correct puffiness and dark circles.
+- In some cases, fat is redistributed to correct puffiness and dark circles.

-Like any surgery, blepharoplasty does carry a small risk of infection and scarring.
+Like any surgery, there is a small risk of infection and scarring.
 Dryness and irritation to the eyes is another potential side effect from this procedure.